mor10/diy/README.md

-# Something Cool
+# WP DIY Project

-## Wut?
+## What

-This is going to be something cool.
-It'll be launched in the next couple of days.
-In the meantime you can scratch your head in wonder.
+This is the Github repo for the WordPress DIY lander pages found at http://wpdiy.net.
+Feel free to look through the code, borrow what you like, and contribute back if you so desire.

+The project uses Sass and Grunt for management.

+Developed by Morten Rand-Hendriksen of lynda.com